saulpw/frotzos/README.md

 a return to the golden era of bootable games

-This builds a floppy image that can be booted in a VM to run a .z5 program.
+This builds a hard disk image that can be booted in a VM to run a .z5 program.

 ## Features